bishoy2002/IT-1025-Bishoy/Lab2/readme.md

 ### CPU, Input & Output
 In a supermakrket input, output, and cpu is used in multiple ways.
 The input cointains things like the keyboard behind a register, the credit card reader, and the scales build into the register.
 The output contains things like the cashiers monitors, automatic doors, speakers and more!
 The CPU carries out the instructions by performing the basic arithmetic logic which in a grocery store can be adding up the total amount of money for your groceries.
 ### Logic Gates
+A truth table is a mathematical table used in logic.
+The purpose of a truth table is to show the truth value for one or more compound.
+A truth table is relevant in computer processing because it shows the output uou get for every possible input.
 ### IEEE - Ethically Aligned Design
+The purpose of IEEE is advance innovation and technological excellence to benifit humanity.
+Having ethics is very important in device design because it provides the consumer with clean and honest products.
 ## Data Representation
 Base-ten is decimal, Base-two is binary, base-sixteen is hexadecimal.
 (https://user-images.githubusercontent.com/80690065/111682008-3ffc3880-87fa-11eb-8e25-07fe58878a84.jpg BINARY TO DECIMAL